This Function is used to create a VPC in xpose using the output from the

 A vector of two values that describe the limits of the prediction interval that should be displayed.
 These limits should be found in the

-file.
-These limits are also used as the percentages for thePI.real, PI.mirror
+vpc_results.csvfile.
+These limits are also used as the percentages for thePI.real, PI.mirrorandPI.ci.
+However, the confidence interval inPI.ciis always the one defined in thevpc_results.csvfile.

 for more details.